art567/docker-ubuntu-sshd/README.md

 Versions
 -----------
-Some branches represents Ubuntu versions master is always represented by 12.04 LTS
+Some branches represents Ubuntu versions.

+Branch `master` is always represented by latest Ubuntu LTS

    For example:
    - 12.04 - Ubuntu 12.04.5 LTS